Introduction

 - Access to LP Lists or Identities

-- Violates confidentiality, possibly GDPR and introduces reputational risk.
+- Violates confidentiality and introduces reputational risk.

 - Liquidity or Redemption Rights